Dr. Trey Boyd

 Keywords: Early Recovery after Surgery (ERAS), Spine, Elective Spine Surgery, Fusion, Surgical Outcomes

 Pierce C. Early Recovery After Surgery.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.